 Start advertising your company as a business that values the customer to spread awareness of your brand and create a company culture that emphasizes a commitment to consumers.
 Using your excellent customer service as a marketing tool attracts customers who also value high-quality, attentive service.
-Emphasize offerings like a 24/7 customer service line, a responsive app or loyalty rewards to attract customers that enjoy building a connection with particular barns
+Emphasize offerings like a 24/7 customer service line, a responsive app or loyalty rewards to attract and maintain loyal customers.

 6. Match customer habits

 Make it easier to have relationships with customers by using the same types of technology and communication channels that they do.
-Research how your customers tend to shop and spend their time, then make your brand accessible in those spaces.
-You can create company profiles on the social media sites your target audience uses the most to make it easy for customers to find you and reach out.
+Research how your customers tend to shop, then make your brand accessible in those spaces.
+You can create company profiles on the social media sites your target audience uses the most to make it easy for customers to find you and interact.

 7. Respond right away